Information-theoretic principle of emergent 1-form symmetries: Emergent 1-form symmetries and particle condensation

 This analysis of particle condensation relies on a crucial assumption that at least one 1-form symmetry is exactly preserved, i.e., $h_x=0$ or $h_z=0$.
 When $h_z$ and $h_x$ are both non-zero, the conventional criterion used for diagnosing confinement (the perimeter/area law of the Wilson loops~\cite{Wegner_duality_1971,Kogut_1979}) or condensation (the disorder parameter of the 1-form symmetry~\cite{BRICMONT_1983}) fails.
 It therefore remains an open question how the Higgs and confining regimes are generally distinct from each other.

 Our proposed theory offers a resolution from an information-theoretic perspective by providing a precise definition of the regimes where the physical picture of the particle condensation remains valid, even away from the fine-tuned limits.
 Specifically, by leveraging our 1-form symmetry criterion, the confining regime can be rigorously characterized as the portion of the trivial phase in which the $X$ 1-form symmetry is present and the corresponding disorder parameter remains nonzero.
 Here, the disorder parameter is defined by a long $X$-string whose endpoints support magnetic charges; its nonvanishing nature reflects the condensation of magnetic charges.
 The requirement of the $X$ 1-form symmetry ensures that the (dressed) long $X$-strings are creation operators for the magnetic charges at the endpoints.
 A similar approach precisely defines the Higgs regime, where electric charges condense, based on the $Z$ 1-form symmetry.
 Consequently, the confining and Higgs regimes, each featuring condensation of magnetic and electric charges, respectively, are separated by an intermediate regime lacking both $X$ and $Z$ 1-form symmetries which is neither the Higgs nor confining regime (see Fig.~\ref{Fig:scan_main}b).
 As we show in this work, the boundaries between these three regimes are sharply determined by the underlying information-theoretic transition, but do not exhibit signatures in the physical phase diagram (see Fig.~\ref{Fig:scan_main}a).
-Additionally, since the 1D Ising chain subject to both transverse and longitudinal fields can be viewed as a $(1+1)$D lattice gauge theory~\cite{Gauging_Kitaev_2021}, our theory can be applied to determine the Higgs and confining regimes in the 1D case as well, see Appendix~\ref{sec:Ising_chain}.
+Although the MWPM decoder is suboptimal and the intermediate regime is expected to shrink under an optimal decoder, we expect the intermediate regime to persist when perturbing away from the $h_x^2 + h_z^2 =+\infty$ limit.~\footnote{We offer two supporting arguments: First, MWPM turns out to be close to optimal also at weak fields.
+The evidence is that at the topological phase transition, the MWPM threshold is very close to the exact critical point, as shown in Fig.~\ref{Fig:scan_main}e and Fig.~\ref{Fig:scan}c. suggesting that results from an optimal decoder would not differ substantially from MWPM in this regime.
+Second, when perturbing away from the product-state limit, the perturbed state remains adiabatically connected to the product state.
+So the syndrome distribution $P_{\pmb{m}}$ deforms smoothly.
+Consequently, away from the optimal threshold, feeding this smoothly varying distribution into an optimal decoder is not expected to abruptly change the decoding behavior.}